rish283/contrast/research.md

 </script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

 <ins>RKHS based Physical Interpretation of Model Uncertainty: The QIPF</ins>
 ===
+In this work, we combine the expressive power of the Gaussian RKHS and accuracy of quantum physics to create a framework, called the quantum information potential field (QIPF), for quantifying the predictive uncertainty of a neural network model.
+We show that the QIPF is significantly more precise, better calibrated and much faster than typical Bayesian approaches, especially in situations involving distributional shifts in the test-set.

+Goal:
+---
 <img style="float: left; padding-right:25px" src="/fm3.JPG" width="50%" height="50%">

 $x=2$